deadlyicon/Notes/JS/README.md

 With each iteration of ES new features are added.
 ES2015 included the ```=>``` function operators.
 [Here are some more details about **ES2015**](https://babeljs.io/learn-es2015/).

+<a name="MVC"></a>
+## MVC
+Model–view–controller (MVC) is a software architectural pattern for implementing user interfaces on computers.
+It divides a given application into three interconnected parts.
+This is done to separate internal representations of information from the ways information is presented to, and accepted from, the user.
+The MVC design pattern decouples these major components allowing for efficient code reuse and parallel development.